About Training Connect

 Anchor Group Advisory

 Most leaders reaching out aren't looking for another AI demo.
 They're carrying a decision they don't feel equipped to make, pressure from multiple directions, and the growing sense that things are moving faster than their organization's ability to govern them.
-That's exactly where Anchor Group Advisory meets you.

 I work upstream of implementation.
 Before tools are selected, before workflows are automated, before AI expands further into the organization.
 I help leaders think through decisions, oversight, and structure so adoption develops on a foundation that holds.